Oyelowo/surreal-orm/README.md

 ---

-#### Surreal ORM Migrations CLI
-### Fully Automated Database Schema Migration
+#### Migration: Fully Automated Database Schema Migrations
 Surreal ORM provides a powerful command-line interface (CLI) for automatically diffing and managing database migrations in a SurrealDB environment.
-This tool offers functionalities ranging from initializing migrations, generating migration files, applying migrations up or down, and various other tasks to manage your database schema effectively.
+This tool offers functionalities ranging from initializing migrations, generating migration files, applying migrations up or down, resetting migrations, listing migrations, pruning pending migration files and various other tasks to manage your database schema effectively.

+It supports both CLI and Embedded-migrations.
+Embedded migration includes the migration files data into your binary at compile time and is accessible to your binary at runtime.

-#### Installation
+#### Usage

-Gather and prepare codebase resources.
-These include To install and use the CLI tool, ensure you have Rust and Cargo installed, then follow these steps:
+It involves several processes including gathering codebase resources, then setting those up for initializing and generating new migrations.

-#### Setting Up And Gathering Codebase Resources
+#### Step 1: Setting Up And Gathering Codebase Resources

 ```rust
 use surreal_orm::*;